Jyoti28490/Jyoti28490/README.md

 <br />--!>

-🔭 I’m currently working on - Netflix Clone Login Page <br />
+🔭 I’m currently working on - learning Tailwing CSS <br />
 🌱 I’m currently learning - React Redux and animations in CSS <br />
 👯 I’m looking to collaborate on - Projects which can help anyone grow there business to the next level 🔥🔥<br /> 📫 How to reach me - 📧 jyotirmayi.swain@gmail.com <br />